yabok/yasl/docs/API.rst

 :c:`yastrhdr` of a given :c:`yastr` string, which is why all functions in yasl only requires a :c:`yastr` instead of a :c:`yastrhdr`

+All :c:`yastr` strings have a NULL byte at the end of the string, located at the byte after the full length of the string, so a :c:`yastr` will always be safe to pass to functions expecting C strings.
+However, since :c:`yastr` strings are binary-safe the string may contain NULL characters in it.

 Initialization
 ==============